 Although a house can feel empty when you're the only one home, it isn't really.
-According to a new study, a typical U.S. household includes not just humans, dogs and cats, but also roughly 100 species of insects, spiders and other arthropods, and according to a new study, there isn't much we can do about it.
+A typical human household includes roughly 100 species of insects, spiders and other arthropods, and according to a new study, there isn't much we can do about it.

 Arthropods might make lousy company, but their presence shouldn't necessarily bug us.
-Many come inside by accident, the study's authors note, and very few cause any trouble.
+Many come inside by accident, researchers say, and very few cause any trouble.
 The vast majority are harmless, and some can even be helpful.

 The average diversity of arthropods collected from all room types.
 (Image: Matthew A. Bertone/PeerJ)

-Ants were one of four arthropod families found in 100 percent of homes surveyed.
+Ants are one of four arthropod families found in 100 percent of homes surveyed.
 (Photo: Steve Jurvetson/Flickr)

 Some arthropod species have evolved to live indoors, although the researchers say many of the specimens they collected were accidental intruders.
 Gall midges, for example, feed on outdoor plants and can't survive inside for very long.

 "While we collected a remarkable diversity of these creatures, we don't want people to get the impression that all of these species are actually living in everyone's homes," said team member Matthew Bertone, an entomologist at North Carolina State University, in 2016.
 "Many of the arthropods we found had clearly wandered in from outdoors, been brought in on cut flowers or were otherwise accidentally introduced.
 Because they're not equipped to live in our homes, they usually die pretty quickly."

 The survey did find pests, just not as many.
 German cockroaches were in 6 percent of houses, subterranean termites were in 28 percent, fleas were in 10 percent and bed bugs weren't found at all.
 About 74 percent of houses did have cockroaches, but only three had American cockroaches — a "true pest," the researchers write.
 The rest were smoky brown cockroaches, which have a slightly better reputation.